QuestPackageManager/cordl/README.md

 # cordl

+Cordl (pardon the odd name) is a tool that parses global metadata, runtime registration and code registration information from a Unity game generated using IL2CPP.

+It allows static analysis of various informations provided by IL2CPP such as class info, methods and others.
+Cordl offers the following generation outputs:
+- C++ header only
+- Rust crate
+- JSON

+This is a frontend for [brocolib](https://github.com/StackDoubleFlow/brocolib).

+As it stands, brocolib only supports ARM instructions and is intended for Android use.
+This may be expanded further on.

+# Usage

 Requires Ubuntu 22.04 (lib6 requirement)

 While this may generate headers for Android IL2CPP (or any future supported platforms), you are highly suggested to run this under WSL for convenience.